OpenNebula/docs/source/management_and_operations/network_management/manage_vnets.rst

 * Any custom tag.

-Also the name of the Virtual Network can be changed with ``onevnet rename`` command.
+The name of the Virtual Network can be changed with ``onevnet rename`` command.

+The update will trigger driver action to update the network for all running Virtual Machine NICs.
+The particular status of the VM update can be seen in Virtual Network attributes, where the ``UPDATED_VMS``, ``UPDATING_VMS``, ``OUTDATED_VMS`` and ``ERROR_VMS`` lists of VM ids are stored.
+For Virtual Network with lot of leases it may take some time to propagete all changes.
+In case of driver action failure, the Virtual Network will switch to ``UPDATE_FAILURE`` state.

+In case of ``UPDATE_FAILURE`` states user may use ``onevnet recover --retry`` to re-launch the driver actions for failed VMs.
+Or manually fix the network and call ``onevnet recover --success``.

+Use :ref:`onevm nic-update <nic_update>` to update network only for one Virtual Machine.

 .. _manage_address_ranges: